Open-EO/openeo-qgis-plugin/README.md

 Compatible with backends compliant with openEO API version 1.0.0 and above.

-Minimum required version QGIS 3.8
+Minimum required version QGIS 3.8. tested on 3.42

 ## About